Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Does My Cat Bring Me the Items That They Steal?

-If your cat is stealing items from someone else in the house or another room and bringing them to you, it could be that they are trying to share their prey with you.
+If your cat is stealing items from someone else in the house or another room and bringing them to you, they may just want your attention or you to play with them.
 They might also be attempting to display their hunting prowess.

 cat sleeping with its belly up on a cat bed